auth0/auth0-cordova/README.md

 This will open your tenant's hosted login page in the OS browser and will use OAuth 2.0 code grant flow with [Proof Key for Code Exchange](https://tools.ietf.org/html/rfc7636).

+## API

+For more information about our API please check our [online documentation](https://auth0.github.io/auth0-cordova/)

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
 Please do not report security vulnerabilities on the public GitHub issue tracker.
 The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.